dib-lab/2015-khmer-wok1-ec/2015-wok-error-correction.rst

-One of the features in khmer that we're pretty excited about is the read-to-graph aligner, which gives you a way to align sequences to a De Bruijn graph; my nickname for it is "graphalign."
+One of the features in khmer that we're pretty excited about is the read-to-graph aligner, which gives us a way to align sequences to a De Bruijn graph; our nickname for it is "graphalign."

 Briefly, graphalign uses a pair-HMM to align a sequence to a k-mer graph (aka De Bruijn graph) allowing both mismatches and indels, and